craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 	WHERE
 		`id` = "0" UNION SELECT username, password FROM admin; --"

-Where the "--" converts the rest into a comment, and they have just found the the username and password ([hopefully hashed](../../../doc/security/logins.md)) for an admin account.
+Where the "--" converts the rest into a comment, and they have just found the username and password ([hopefully hashed](../../../doc/security/logins.md)) for an admin account.

 ---